 See below for the questions we hear the most, and read the answers you need to know.
 If you don’t see your question below, please call or email us.

 Delaware franchise tax is really important to maintain the good standing of a company in Delaware.
 The company’s liability shield is only in place when the company is currently in good standing.
-When a company falls behind on paying franchise tax and good standing is lost, the shield goes down, exposing the company owner’s personal […]
+When a company falls behind on paying franchise tax and loses its good standing, the shield goes down.
+The company owners’ personal assets […]

 Yes.
 There is no prohibition against non-U.S. citizens forming a corporation or LLC unless you or your country is outlawed by the US Department of the Treasury on its OFAC list (Office of Foreign Asset Control).
 Business entities owned by non-US citizens must register with the US on the one page FBAR form if over […]